GenHSI: Controllable Generation of Human-Scene Interaction Videos: Introduction

-We present \textbf{\shortname}, a training-free method for controllable generation of long human-scene interaction (HSI) videos.
-The input to our method is an image of a scene, images of a person, and a text description describing the interaction (see \cref{fig:teaser}).
-Our key insight to overcoming the limitations of existing work is to break down the HSI video generation problem into \emph{several stages}, which reasons interactions in 3D and prompt video diffusion model by 3D-aware keyframes to generate plausible video with long duration.
-Specifically, we propose three stages: (1)~script writing, (2)~pre-visualization, and (3)~animation.
+To this end, we present \textbf{\shortname}, a training-free method for controllable generation of long human-scene interaction (HSI) videos via 3D-aware keyframe prompting given an image of the scene and person with the HSI text prompt (see \cref{fig:teaser}).
+Specifically, we break down the HSI video generation problem into three stages: (1)~script writing, (2)~pre-visualization, and (3)~animation.
 In the \textbf{script writing stage}, \shortname prompts a VLM~\cite{openai2025chatgpt4o} to generate a more detailed \emph{script} with step-by-step instructions that decompose complex interactions into a sequence of simpler atomic tasks.
-In the \textbf{pre-visualization stage}, we achieve accurate human-object contacts and interactions by creating \textbf{3D keyframes} for each atomic task.
-This novel keyframe generation step synthesizes human-object interactions using an inpainting model and optimizes contacts between them in 3D for improved affordance.
+In the \textbf{pre-visualization stage}, we achieve accurate human-object contacts and interactions by creating 3D keyframes for each atomic task.
+This novel keyframe generation step synthesizes human-object interactions using an inpainting model in canonical view and optimizes contacts between them in 3D for improved affordance.
 A key advantage of our work is the benefit we get from large reconstruction models~\cite{xiang2024structured, Wang2024MoGeUA} (even when they provide inaccurate geometries) to reconstruct 3D scenes from real-world images, alleviating the need for accurate scene geometry assumed in prior works~\cite{li2024genzi, cong2024laserhuman,zhao2022compositional,jiang2024scaling,wang2024move}.
-Finally, the animation stage harmonizes and interpolates keyframes to generate controlled 3D-aware videos using an off-the-shelf video generation model~\cite{klingai-frames}. \shortname synthesizes personalized human scene interaction videos with minimal user-friendly control: natural language descriptions, scene image, and 3D human avatar obtained from images of a person~\cite{li2024animatablegaussians}.
+Finally, during the \textbf{animation stage}, the scene~\cite{Kerbl20233DGS} and character~\cite{qiu2025lhm} are modeled as 3D Gaussians, which inherently accommodate visual occlusion in 3D.
+We interpolate the rendering results based on parsed HSI scripts to generate controlled 3D-aware videos using an off-the-shelf video generation model~\cite{klingai-frames}.
 As there are no existing solutions that generate long videos with accurate human-object interactions, we compare individual components of our system against prior works.
 Our evaluation includes comparing human-object interaction estimation against diffusion-based solutions~\cite{parihar2024text2place} and 3D human-scene interaction methods~\cite{zhao2022compositional,wang2024move,li2024genzi} on real-world scanned scenes~\cite{hassan2019resolving}.
 Additionally, we also compare against commercial solutions~\cite{klingai-elements}.
-Extensive qualitative and quantitative experiments demonstrate that our method produces more physically-plausible results in 3D human-scene interactions, and achieves superior visual quality in preserving human-scene consistency.
+Extensive qualitative and quantitative experiments demonstrate that our method produces more physically plausible results in 3D human-scene interactions and achieves superior visual quality in preserving human-scene consistency.